prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 From the "Start collecting data" page or the Web Property's settings page, set up a "Web" "Data Stream".
 Specify the URL to your hosted GitHub Pages site.
 Keep enhanced measurement turned on.

-From the "Set up a Google tag" page, copy the provided code snippet, which resembles something like the following (replacing "G-XXXXXXXX" with your own unique measurement identifier):
+From the "Set up a Google tag" page, copy the provided code snippet, which resembles something like the following (but using your own unique measurement identifier instead of "G-XXXXXXXX"):

 ```html
 <!-- Google tag (gtag.js) -->